defiweb/go-anymapper/README.md

 The above types refer to the type kind, not the actual type, hence `type MyInt int` is also considered as `int`.

-Mapping will fail if the target type is not large enough to hold the source value.
-For example, mapping `int64` to `int8` may fail because `int64` can store values larger than `int8`.

-When mapping numbers from a byte slice or array, the length of the slice/array *must* be the same as the size of the variable in bytes.
-The size of `int`, `uint` is always considered as 64 bits.

-The mapper will not overwrite the values in the destination if they do not have corresponding values in the source.
-For slices, if the destination slice is longer than the source slice, the extra elements will remain unchanged.

-When using the mapper to convert values to interface types, it will attempt to use existing elements in the destination if possible.
-For example, mapping `[]int{1, 2}` to `[]any{"", 0}` will result in `[]any{"1", 2}`, allowing to easily assign values to a specific implementation of an interface.

 In addition to the above rules, the default configuration of the mapper supports the following conversions:

 - `time.Time` ⇔ `string` ⇒ converts string to or from time using RFC3339 format.